 - If you’re reaching for the painkillers, know that long term these can worsen the problem by putting strain on your liver and exacerbating hormonal imbalances.
 If you must, take ibuprofen at the lowest dose and try to take it ahead of when you normally get cramps.
 So if you normally get pain the first day of your period try to plan to take the dose first thing in the morning.
 Preventative use of ibuprofen will also stop you needing more and higher doses later on.

-pain worse for those who are sensitive to cramping.
-You can always swap back when the pain has subsided for that month.
-And absolutely make sure they are organic – just say no to pesticides and bleach in your vag! - Clary sage essential oil rubbed into the skin above the pubic bone and below the belly button, where your uterus is situated, has been shown in several studies to relieve cramps and even childbirth contractions.
+- Clary sage essential oil rubbed into the skin above the pubic bone and below the belly button, where your uterus is situated, has been shown in several studies to relieve cramps and even childbirth contractions.
 You can also diffuse this oil to aid with anxiety and stress or add a few drops to an Epsom salt bath.

 - An old-fashioned hot water bottle on your abdomen will work wonders.
 You can even wrap it with an oversized scarf around your waist if you can’t sit still or lay down for long.